ShawnO86/cardGames/README.md

 # cardGames

 This is a work in progress.
+--to get it working on your machine:
+--build: npm run build
+--dev server: npm run dev

 Currently, the application will create a 52 card deck as an array and deal seven cards from it for two players.